Do you care about the environment but like traveling?

 We’ve been using it (heavily) for almost two years and it’s still going strong.
 We usually wash it by hand, but every 6 months or so throw it in a dishwasher for an extra cleaning.

 Just buy a bag of coffee grounds and make several cups of coffee for the cost of one out.
-Our reusable basket was just $7 but check current prices on Amazon here.
+Our reusable basket was just $7.
+Click to check current prices.

 Reusable bags are super handy to have packed neatly into your backpack at all times.
 Our favorite ones stuff into themselves in order to reduce to the size of a big baby fist.